-With the recent 2023 homeless count by Los Angeles Homeless Services Authority (LAHSA), our county continues to see an increase of homelessness year over year.
+With the recent 2023 homeless count by the Los Angeles Homeless Services Authority (LAHSA), our county continues to see an increase in homelessness year over year.
 Los Angeles County has one of the highest homeless populations in the United States, with over 75,000 people living on the streets or in shelters.
-Among those affected by homelessness are families with children, who face unique challenges and struggles in their efforts to find stability and security.
+Among those affected by homelessness are families with children.
+Ensuring Stability for Homeless Families in Los Angeles remains a critical issue that demands immediate and sustained efforts.
 In this blog post, we will explore the impact of homelessness on families in Los Angeles County, and the ways in which we can support and empower them to escape this vicious cycle that has become generational.

 The Impact of Homelessness on Families in Los Angeles County